agiledev-students-spring-2023/project-proposal-team/README.md

 Use the `git` features of **Visual Studio Code** to commit your work and `push` them to the GitHub repository.

 Share the link to your document in your private assignments Discord channel AND in the public #project-ideas channel.
 In both cases, include the title of your project for all to see in the message.

-## What happens next

-We will select a subset of the proposals that we think will be the most interesting and appropriate for this course.
-These will be published to the class.
-Your next assignment will be to rank your favorites.
-We will then make team assignments based on this information and the answers you have provided to the previous introductory questionnaire.

-If your proposal is selected, you are 99% guaranteed to be part of that team.